Practical computational advantage from the quantum switch on a generalized family of promise problems: Introduction

 In this paper, we introduce a generalized set of promise problems, which in addition to providing much more freedom in regards to the dimension of the target system, uncouples the order of the matrix and the number of quantum gates, offering more parameters to explore.
 To achieve this, we turn to the more general Complex Hadamard (CH) matrices to define the Complex Hadamard Promise Problem (CHPP), providing a large family of promise problems.
 The CHPP reduces to the FPP or HPP as limiting cases.
 In regard to discrete variable target systems, our approach removes the unfavorable factorial scaling of the FPP, and we find that CHPPs exist for every finite dimension with some additional constraints on the entries of the CH matrix.
 In addition, the entire family of CHPPs can be defined for continuous variable (CV) target systems.
 Moreover, some CHPPs are exclusively defined for CV systems, which could possibly lead to new applications.
-For a comparison with related works on these features, see Table I. Looking towards implementation, we show how the CHPP can be solved with the quantum switch and prove that it offers computational advantage for both discrete and continuous variable target systems.
+For a comparison with related works on these features, see Table I. Looking towards implementation, we show how the quantum switch solves the CHPP and offers computational advantage compared to the best known fixed-order circuits for both discrete and continuous variable target systems.
 This result renders new flexibility to the design of experiments using the quantum switch to solve promise problems and opens the possibility of using CV platforms to this end.

 The structure of the article is as follows.
 Section \ref{sec CH matrices} introduces Complex Hadamard matrices and some relevant properties.
 The CHPP is defined in Section \ref{secCHPP} and shown to be well defined for every dimension, with some restrictions on the CH matrices.
-Sections \ref{secSolQS} and \ref{secFixSol} show the solution of the CHPP using the quantum switch and fixed order circuits, respectively, and assesses the computational advantage of the quantum switch.
+Section \ref{secSolQS} shows the solution of the CHPP using the quantum switch and Section \ref{secFixSol} assesses the computational advantage of the quantum switch against the best known fixed-order solutions.
 A discussion on possible experimental implementations is found in Section \ref{secDiscuss}, and concluding remarks are drawn in Section \ref{secConcl}.